swellstores/origin-theme/README.md

 - Common cart methods are implemented as Vuex actions in `/store/index.js`
 - Swell.js is initialized and injected into the Nuxt context as `$swell` by the `@swell/nuxt-client` TODO module

-TODO: check whether the Nuxt crawler is working for dynamic routes

 For a detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org/guide/directory-structure).

 ## Configuration